schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 Following the same procedure, like before, we can create a new block: Data&Blocks &gt; Make a Block and give the new function a suitable name, say "line\_follower".

-This time the function needs input, though: it needs to know the status of the line sensor.
+This time, though, the function needs input: it needs to know the status of the line sensor.
 Therefore, in the "New Block" window, we do click on "Options", this time, and then we choose "Add number input".
-This will create a new attribute spot in the new block.
+This will create a new attribute spot in the new block that can be used to pass a value to the function.
 Let's give this attribute a name by typing "line\_value" and when we have everything like shown in the image below, click "OK".

 ![](/assets/Img.5.30.7.jpg)

 \[Image 5.30.7: Creating a new block that can take a number as input\]

-Now, we should move aside that big group of blocks shown in image 5.30.6, breaking them off the main program and connect them to the "define" block, which is the start block of the function.
+Now, we should move aside that big group of blocks shown in image 5.30.6, breaking them off the main program, and connect them to the "define" header block, which is the start block of the function.
 In addition, we need to replace the "line\_sensor\_status", in the function, by the new "line\_value" input attribute.
 Just drug and drop it like shown in the image below:

 ![](/assets/Img.5.30.8.jpg)